 Does Drake offer implantable PEEK shapes?

-Drake Plastics does not offer implantable PEEK shapes but offers conversion services via Drake Medical Plastics.
-Please contact Drake Medical Plastics for more information.
+Drake Plastics does not offer implantable PEEK shapes but offers conversion services via Genesis Medical Plastics.
+Please contact Genesis Medical Plastics for more information.

 Which PEEK is the most chemically inert?